NethermindEth/sonobe/README.md

 # Benchmarks

-To run the benchmars use
+To run the benchmarks use

 `cargo run --release --example <folding>`